What Are Invasive Plants?

 These are just a few examples of the many invasive plants in America.
 Be careful of what you plant to stop the spread of them.

-You Can Stop the Spread of Invasive Plants
+Stop the Spread of Invasive Plants

 One of the best ways to slow the spread of invasive plants is to be aware of them.
 Don’t plant any in your yard or other places, and be careful of your disposal of indoor ornamental plants.
 If you see invasive plants on your property, remove them immediately and make sure they’re dead so they don’t spread.